steanlab/steanlab.github.io/Thinkpad_X220/USB-C_PD/Readme.md

 3D printed

 PAD_1 -> X230 USB-C adapter by huffalump on Thingiverse: https://www.thingiverse.com/thing:3732642.
 This adapter fits the ZYPDS USB-C 20V adapter. https://www.aliexpress.com/i/1005005394532061.html (Mini Single Function).
 Allowing you to power your thinkpad with a modern 65W 20V 3.25A charger or powerbank.
 Red wires to positive, black to negative, blue disconnected (fakes a 90W charger).
 Can route blue through a 10k resistor to negative, providing a 65W data signal to the main board if you wish.

+PAD_2 -> https://hackaday.io/project/180691-type-cinkpad.
+Board type-C to dell charger adapter (https://aliexpress.ru/item/4000298727514.html).
+Uploaded FreeCAD and STL files but this part need some trimming modifications to fit into thinkpad body.
+Install PD board into holder part, fix it with epoxy and install assembly to laptop.
+Solder the PD board: cut old power socket from cable with motherboard connector, then connect black wires to GND, red wires to +20V and blue wire to GND through 10K resistor.